MegrajChauhan/Merry/README.md

 10. Dynamic Library Loading(tested for linux only).
 11. File IO(Not fully tested)
 and comming soon....

-# Updates:
-A more than basic assembler has been added.
-The assembler currently supports all of the instructions needed to write programs.
-See _example/run/_ for example programs that can be assembled and run.
-The assembler is only basic and doesn't provide advanced features such as file inclusion and constants definitions.
-Please do not run the programs in _example/don't run_ folder which should be inituitive.

 # Building the VM and the Assembler:
 Due to my lack of knowledge in build systems, I have had to use a script written in Python for building.
 For building the project, here is the command to run: